At-Home End-Of-Life

 What happens?

 All new patients must have a brief physical examination prior to sedation unless they are aggressive.
-If you are unsure if euthanasia is appropriate, then we can address your concerns at this time.
+If you are unsure if pet euthanasia in Roanoke is appropriate, then we can address your concerns at this time.
 You may decide to return to your veterinarian or proceed with euthanasia.
 Our veterinarians have the right to refuse a euthanasia if s/he doesn’t feel it is appropriate for your animal.
 Although this situation is rare, we want to make sure our vets feel comfortable with the euthanasia.
 If you choose to euthanize your pet, we will have you sign a consent form.
 Part of that form is a waiver that your pet has not bitten anyone or had contact with wildlife recently.
 If your pet has bitten you or another person, it is extremely important that you let us know before we set an appointment.

 Does it hurt?